sammcj/smcleod/_posts/2019-08-06-new-opportunities.md

 # I'm now open to new opportunities

-I'd rather find a workplace I can add value and be happy than rush into a new role quickly, obviously if something great turns up right away - I'll pursue it.
+I'd rather find a workplace that I can add great value too and be happy to work with than rush into a new role quickly, obviously if something great turns up right away - I'll pursue it.

 ## Considerations